Mir (lens): Mir-1

 The first variant was the Mir-1 and won the Grand Prix at Expo '58 in Brussels.
-Its construction was derived from the Flektogon lens by Carl Zeiss.
+Its construction was derived from the Flektogon lens by Harry Zöllner (Jena).
 The first element in this lens is in fact a disperser meniscus to reduce vignette effects when photographing with an open diaphragm.

 Its focal length is 37.5mm and its maximum aperture is f/2.8.
 There are several versions of the lens (Mir-1, Mir-1V, Mir-A..).
 Most of them are made for Zenit SLRs with M39 lens mount or M42 lens mount.
 The only different version is Mir-1A.
 Soviet lenses with A suffix have interchangeable lens mounts, so the user can choose which lens mount they want to use.
 This lens supports multiple mounts, including Nikon F mount.

 The lens has six elements in four groups.

 Mir-3

 Mir-3 is a wide angle lens for Kiev medium format cameras (Kiev 6x and Kiev 8x families).
 It was produced in former Soviet Union from 1973 to 1984, when it was replaced by Mir-38.

 The lens was available in two versions - Mir-3B has the Pentacon Six mount and is meant to be used with Kiev 6x medium format cameras when Mir-3V had the Hasselblad mount compatible with Kiev 8x family of cameras.

 Its focal length is 65mm and its maximum aperture is f/3.5.